Dementia Diagnosis

 Environment and appointment structure1

-Approach the disclosure process as a minimum of two appointments:
+The disclosure process should include a minimum of two appointments.

 Initial appointment

-Explore PLWD and care partner(s)’s personal understanding of dementia.
-Allow time for an open conversation to hear, acknowledge and respond to any challenges previously experienced (e.g. misdiagnosis)
+Explore PLWD and care partners personal understanding of dementia.
+Allow time for an open conversation to hear, acknowledge and respond to any challenges previously experienced (e.g. misdiagnosis).

 Communicate the diagnosis: